raspberrypilearning/find-the-bug/en/step_6.md

 --- task ---

-**Test:** Click the green flag and make sure the timer resets and the bug doesn't show the time when you return to the start screen.
+**Test:** Click the green flag and play the game.
+The timer should reset when you click on the bug on the start screen to move to the first level.
+When you click on the bug on the end screen you should return to the start screen and see that the bug is not saying the timer.

 --- /task ---